vincentbrison/dualcache/README.md

      mavenCentral()
    }
    ```
-   and to your module gradle file :
+- And add to your module gradle file :

    ```gradle
      android {